bravelion040-lab/M2/README.md

 ## ALGORITHM:

-1. Input two integers M and N from the user (range).
+1. Start
-2. Initialize sum = 0 to store the sum of odd digits.
+2. Input the starting number (start) and ending number (end) from the user.
-3. Set a variable i = M.
+3. Initialize a variable sum = 0 to store the sum of odd numbers.
-4. Do the following while i <= N:
+4. Initialize a loop variable i = start.
-5. Initialize temp = i to extract digits.
+5. Check if i is even:
-       Do the following while temp > 0:
+         If i % 2 == 0, increment i by 1 to make it odd.
-       Extract the last digit: digit = temp % 10.
+6. Do the following while i <= end:
-         If digit is odd (digit % 2 != 0), add it to sum.
+         Add the value of i to sum.
-         Remove the last digit: temp = temp / 10.
+         Increment i by 2 to move to the next odd number.
-       Increment i by 1.
+7. After the loop ends, print the value of sum.
-6. Print the sum of all odd digits in the range.
+8. Stop

 ## PROGRAM:
 ~~~